whalehub/awesome-stars/README.md

 - [BaronGreenback/Jellyfin-UPnP](https://github.com/BaronGreenback/Jellyfin-UPnP) - UPnP plugin for Jellyfin
 - [shadowsocks/shadowsocks-windows](https://github.com/shadowsocks/shadowsocks-windows) - A C# port of shadowsocks
 - [jellyfin/jellyfin-plugin-playbackreporting](https://github.com/jellyfin/jellyfin-plugin-playbackreporting) - Playback Statistics Plugin for Jellyfin
-- [TASEmulators/BizHawk](https://github.com/TASEmulators/BizHawk) - BizHawk is a multi-system emulator written in C#.
-BizHawk provides nice features for casual gamers such as full screen, and joypad support in addition to full rerecording and debugging tools for all system cores.
 - [hackthis02/statistics-for-emby-server-CORE](https://github.com/hackthis02/statistics-for-emby-server-CORE) - Statistics plugin for Emby
 - [R4wizard/NoitaSaveManager](https://github.com/R4wizard/NoitaSaveManager) - A tool for managing Noita save files.
 - [Ylianst/MeshCentralAssistant](https://github.com/Ylianst/MeshCentralAssistant) - Tray icon tool for the MeshCentral Agent.
 It displays the state of the agent, you can start and stop the agent and request help.